wx13/jedi/README.txt

 can be set with command line options.
 Type "editor -h" to see available options.

 Configuration
 -------------

+The code does not parse a configuration file per se.
+Because ruby supports metaprogramming, configuration and modification/extension are all the same.

 The "-s" or "--script" option calls a script or set of scripts to be run at startup.
 This can be used to set basic parameters, for example: